-The right of a lawyer to hold a client’s property or money until payment has been made for legal aid and advice given.
+Attorney’s Lien (the legal definition): The right of a lawyer to hold a client’s property until the client pays for legal services provided.

-In general, an attorney lien is a security interest used by a creditor to ensure payment by a debtor for money owed.
-Since an attorney is entitled to payment for services performed, the attorney has a claim on a client’s property until compensation is duly made.
+In general, a lien is a security interest used by a creditor to ensure payment by a debtor for money owed.
+Since an attorney is titled to payment for services performed, the attorney has a claim on a client’s property until compensation is duly made on a legal matter.

 A charging lien is an attorney’s right to a portion of the judgment that was won for the client through professional services.
 It is a specific lien and only covers a lawyer’s claim on money obtained in a particular action.

 A retaining lien is more general in its scope.
 It extends to all of a client’s property that an attorney might come into possession of during the course of a lawsuit.
 Until an attorney is compensated for services, he or she has a claim or interest in such property.